Who will win the 2023 Masters? Using our FRACAS model, we look at the key 2023 Masters predictions ahead of the action at Augusta National Golf Club.

 Patrick Cantlay and Scottie Scheffler are virtually tied for our third most likely golfer to win.
 Scheffler, who’s attempting to become the first golfer to win back-to-back Masters tournaments since Tiger Woods in 2002 after winning last year’s Masters by three strokes, has been a ball-striking machine since the start of the year, gaining almost two shots per round with the driver and irons.
 As we discussed in our Players Championship preview, we use some longer-term baselines for the tournament simulations, so while he’s been on a tear lately, McIlroy’s and Rahm’s success over longer periods of time give them the edge.
 Scheffler is grouped with Max Homa and amateur Sam Bennett on Thursday afternoon.

-The projected top-10 rounds out with Dustin Johnson and Collin Morikawa.
+The projected top 10 rounds out with Dustin Johnson and Collin Morikawa.
 Johnson – who tees off with last week’s Valero Texas Open winner Corey Conners and Justin Rose – is our only LIV golfer in the top 10.
 Sorry, Brooks Koepka, FRACAS hasn’t forgotten about that +6 last year.
-Johnson hasn’t been as dominant as he probably should be on LIV, but our long-term baselines still see him as a top-10 golfer in the world.
-He’s also had a ton of success at Augusta National with five top-10 finishes including a win at the November Masters in COVID-altered 2020.
+Johnson hasn’t been as dominant as he probably should be on the LIV circuit, but our long-term baselines still see him as a top-10 golfer in the world.
+He’s also had a ton of success at Augusta National with five top-10 finishes, including a win at the November Masters in COVID-altered 2020.
 Morikawa falls into the Finau/Hovland bucket of premier ball-strikers who struggle around the greens.
 With two major championships in his trophy case already, a green jacket would propel Morikawa into rarified air.

 The 2023 Masters Predictions: FRACAS Value Picks